Learning to Learn with Contrastive Meta-Objective: Introduction

 \section{Introduction}

-Meta-learning, or "learning to learn" \citep{schmidhuber1987evolutionary,thrun1998learning}, is a powerful paradigm designed to enable learning systems to adapt quickly to new tasks.
-During the meta-training phase, a meta-learner simulates learning across a variety of relevant tasks to accumulate knowledge on how to adapt effectively.
-In the meta-testing phase, this learned adaptation strategy is applied to previously unseen tasks.
+Learning to learn, also known as meta-learning \citep{schmidhuber1987evolutionary,thrun1998learning}, is a powerful paradigm designed to enable learning systems to adapt quickly to new tasks.
+During the meta-training phase, a meta-learner simulates adaptation (learning) across a variety of relevant tasks to accumulate knowledge on how to learn effectively.
+In the meta-testing phase, this learned adaptation strategy is applied to unseen tasks.
 The adaptation is typically accomplished by the meta-learner, which, given a set of task-specific training examples, generates a predictive model tailored to that task.
-Meta-learning has been widely applied to important learning problems such as few-shot learning \citep{finn2017model,wang2020generalizing}, reinforcement learning \citep{yu2020meta,nagabandi2019learning}, and neural architecture search \citep{elsken2020meta,shaw2019meta}.

-Despite the success of meta-learning, there remains room for improvement in how models generalize to new tasks.
-Human learning leverages two key cognitive abilities—alignment and discrimination—which are essential for rapid adaptation \citep{hummel2013object,chen2012object,christie2021learning}.
-Alignment refers to integrating different perspectives of an object to form a coherent understanding \citep{christian2021alignment}, while discrimination involves distinguishing between similar stimuli to respond appropriately only to relevant inputs \citep{robbins1970stimulus}.
-Incorporating these abilities into meta-learning models could enhance their adaptability and precision.

-Several existing approaches attempt to leverage alignment and discrimination in meta-learning.
-Some methods assume that task-specific target models for meta-training tasks are available, allowing meta-training to be supervised by aligning the learned model with the target model, either through model weight alignment \citep{wang2016learning,wang2017learning} or knowledge distillation \citep{ye2022few}.
-However, these methods have limited applicability, as learning target models can be computationally expensive and, in many real-world problems, such target models are not readily available. \citet{fei2021melr} and \citet{wang2023robust} introduce alignment into meta-learners by aligning classifiers in few-shot classification.
-However, their reliance on a static pool of base classes for meta-training limits their flexibility in more dynamic or diverse tasks.
-Similarly, \citet{gondal2021function} and \citet{mathieu2021contrastive} explore contrastive representations for neural processes, but their methods are tied to specific models, reducing their generalizability.
+As the objective of meta-learning is to learn a meta-learner to generalize well to unseen tasks where a few labeled examples are given, the most conventional objective in meta-training follows the natural idea "train as you test" \citep{vinyals2016matching} to minimize the validation loss, by splitting each task into a training set (support set) to which the meta-learner would be adapted to, and a validation set (query set) to evaluate the adapted model.
+Beyond "train as you test", people also have introduced regularization to the meta-training objective to improve generalizability, like supervision from stronger models \citep{wang2017learning,fei2021melr,ye2022few}, or injecting global information into each task \citep{wang2023robust}.
+All these works are under/with the same \textit{mini-batch episodic training} framework: sampling a batch of tasks in each episode to obtain an episodic loss to minimize.